SabriAbunozha/Projects/Blue team Lab/Part_One.md

 | Security      | E corp | 50   | 10.0.50.0/24 | 10.0.50.254 |
 | Isolated LAN  | N/A    | 99   | 10.0.99.0/24 | 10.0.99.254 |

+And here is the Network Topology for the
+!
 ### Tools Used

 - VMware workstation for building and managing the machines and the VLANs